membrane-io/docs/README.md

 [Membrane](https://membrane.io) site hosted at [docs.membrane.io](https://docs.membrane.io).

-Note that Membrane is currently in `alpha` state.
+Note that Membrane is currently in `beta`.
 Help us grow by contributing to these docs and [publishing your Membrane creations](https://docs.membrane.io/concepts/packages/).

 ## Contributing

 This repo uses [git-lfs](https://git-lfs.com/) to store large files like images and videos.
 You'll need to:

 - Install git-lfs on your machine using `brew install git-lfs`.
 - One time set up of git hooks for your local clone using `git lfs install`.

 To run the docs locally: